tharte/emacs-reveal/README.md

-This repository provides *emacs-reveal*, which is [free/libre and open source software (FLOSS)](https://en.wikipedia.org/wiki/Free_and_open-source_software) to create HTML presentations (slides with audio) and PDF documents for those presentations from [Org mode](https://orgmode.org/) source files.
+This repository provides *emacs-reveal*, which is [free/libre and open source software (FLOSS)](https://en.wikipedia.org/wiki/Free_and_open-source_software) to create HTML presentations ([reveal.js](https://revealjs.com/) slides with audio) and PDF documents for those presentations from [Org mode](https://orgmode.org/) source files.
 Emacs-reveal satisfies several requirements in a novel way to ensure that resulting presentations and source files are